BartMassey/duvis/README.md

 2. It's neat that `xdu` is an X Window System visualization.
    Sadly, though, I often would really prefer ASCII art for
-   portability: I don't need the graphics, and being able to work with the output in my text editor is rather sweet.
+   portability: I don't need the graphics, and being able to work with the output in my text editor can be rather sweet.

 3. The visualization `xdu` provides isn't very well matched to my normal task: finding things to archive or delete from large systems.

-The `duvis` visualization is produced quickly, is ASCII, and works acceptably well for its target use case.
+The `duvis` visualization is produced quickly, defaults to ASCII, and works acceptably well for its target use case.

 ## Usage